hpaluch-pil/nucleo-93cxx/README.md

 > This project also modifies/overwrites data on EEPROM!
 > It is intentional to test C functions.
 >
-> Everything on this page is WITHOUT ANY WARRANTY!
+> Everything on this project is WITHOUT ANY WARRANTY!
 Use on your own risk!
 >

 Known bugs and limitations: